-Ohio has a commercial activity tax (“CAT”) that applies to nearly every Ohio business and is based on gross receipts.
-Ohio also has a corporation franchise tax and associated “litter tax.”
-However, the latter taxes have largely been phased out and are not covered here.
+Ohio has a commercial activity tax (CAT) that applies to nearly every Ohio business and is based on gross receipts.
+Up to 2014, Ohio also had a corporation franchise tax.
+However, the latter tax was repealed and is not covered here.
 Generally speaking, if you run an Ohio business, you will be subject to the commercial activity tax.
 In addition, if income from your business passes through to you personally, that income will be subject to taxation on your personal Ohio tax return.

 The commercial activity tax, considered a tax on the privilege of doing business in Ohio, is computed based on your business’s gross receipts, as follows:

 Ohio has special online registration requirements for the commercial activity tax, as well as special rules about how often, and when, businesses must pay the tax.
 For example, businesses with over $1 million in gross receipts must pay this tax on a quarterly basis; the quarterly returns are due by the 10th day of the second month following each calendar quarterly tax period (May 10th, August 10th, November 10th, and February 10th).

 While Ohio does not generally tax businesses based on their net income, it does tax individual income at marginal rates ranging from 1.980% up to 4.997%.